BuildFarBox/FarBox-Doc/docs/2 Template & API/3 functions.markdown

 #### How to call
-> load is a lazy function, if the result is not correct, please try the orignal HTML code instead.
+> load is a lazy function, if the result is not correct, please try the original HTML code instead.

 - load(`<path or shortcut>`)
 - load(`<path or shortcut>`, version)